Prepare for additional customs and border requirements below.

 Passports / ID cards.

-From 1 October 2021, EU, EEA and Swiss national identity cards will no longer be accepted as a valid travel document and a passport will be required for entry to the UK.
+EU, EEA ,and Swiss national identity cards are not accepted as a valid travel document and a passport is required for entry to the UK.

-This will not apply to those EU, EEA and Swiss citizens who have applied to the EU Settlement Scheme by 30 June 2021 or otherwise have protected rights under the Citizens’ Rights Agreements.
+This does not apply to those EU, EEA and Swiss citizens who have applied to the EU Settlement Scheme by 30 June 2021 or otherwise have protected rights under the Citizens’ Rights Agreements.

 Those people, where these exceptions apply, will still be able to use national identity cards for travel until 31 December 2025 at least.